TianLin0509/DNN_detection_via_keras/README.md

 # DNN_detection_via_keras
-the implementation of **Power of Deep Learning for Channel Estimation and Signal Detection** in OFDM Systems using keras
+The implementation of **Power of Deep Learning for Channel Estimation and Signal Detection** in OFDM Systems using keras.
+I tried my best to simplify the codes, so that everyone can follow it easily.

 # Requirement
 tensorflow-gpu >= 1.12.0